duevil/Between-Time/BetweenTime/Assets/BetweenTime/_Scripts/GameController.md

 The list of commands can be set inside the inspector for the `DebugConsole` game object.
 By default, the following commands for the GameController are implemented:

-- `mainState`: Set the current main state.
+- `MainState`: Set the current main state.
 Accepts the state as either a numeric value or its string representation ( case-insensitive).
+- `Timecode`: Set the current value of the game's timecode.
+Must be a hexadecimal value.
 - `Timer`: Set the current value of the game's timer.
 Must be an integer value.
-- `quit`: Quit the application or sets the playing state of the Unity editor to false.
+- `Quit`: Quit the application or sets the playing state of the Unity editor to false.
+Accepts no parameter value.
+- `Restart`: Restart the game.
 Accepts no parameter value.